psyonicinc/ability-hand-api/python/ah_simulators/README.md

-## Ability Hand - Mujoco
+## Ability Hand Simulators

+### Mujoco

 <div style="text-align: center;">
     <img src="./images/unitree_z1.png" alt="Ability Hand on Unitree Z1" width="400" />
 </div>

-The follow repository offers a mujoco XML description of all four different types of Ability Hands.
+Inlcuded in the API are a collection of Mujoco scenes in XML format.
 Collisions are detected using a simplified version of meshes of the hand and inertia is calcuated by applying the known masses to the simplified meshes.
 The touch sensors of the Ability Hand are also simulated.
 To launch the hand alone use